How Do Personal Injury Settlement Agreements Work?

 There would be no reason for an insurance company or at-fault party to settle if you could still file a claim.
 The settlement effectively ends the claim – victims will not receive compensation until the settlement agreement is signed, making the release from liability legally binding.

-What About Liens and Attorney Fees?
+What Items Are Included in Louisiana Liens and Attorney Fees?

 Injury victims often enter into agreements with medical providers and/or health insurance companies to wait to collect payment.
 Health insurers may also decide to cover the costs up front until a settlement is reached.